jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 With an oxygen atmosphere fueling metabolic processes like never before, life could truly get creative with its modeling clay.
 Life could venture out and find every single place on the game board with energy to harvest regular atoms into biological mass.

 With so many players now on the board, the question of who keeps playing—and who doesn't—needed a mechanism.
 The Game of Life would need a scoreboard.

-Typos: "you sit it aside" → set; "an enormous of energy" → an enormous amount; "Mars hot magma core" → Mars'; "Science has some ideas how, but despite many experiments...
-But nothing's worked" (broken sentence — two "but"s, no main clause).

 <!-- idea: integrate life turns regular mass to biomass, to increase the field of play, and players. so, life can never use water, but only make-use of, or make-waste, and therefore expand its range or see it dwindle. input the concept of equilibrium.
 This virus is an example.
 It succeeded in finding a host, replicating itself, and so will be in the future.
 While you may complain, that hot chicken soup you're about to have was once a lifeform, and you're using it to stay alive and keep your genes around to hopefully pass your genes into the future.
 Hopefully that poultry had kids, or close cousins, before it died for you. (implement in later chapter in ecosystem expansion, technomass, or the transition from biology to technology) -->